Cubeir/Vanilla-RTX-App/README.md

 <img alt="Vanilla RTX App UI Images" src="https://github.com/user-attachments/assets/022acfe7-6b5e-4135-a11d-acfaea4d9f11" />

 - `RTX LUT manager`
-  A simpler way to modify and improve Minecraft RTX's appearance that works reliably across all game versions and Minecraft Preview.
+  Another way to alter Minecraft RTX's appearance that works reliably across all game versions and Minecraft Preview.
 You can select from a growing list of pre-bundled presets.
-Currently, 4 distinct LUT presets are provided:
+Currently, several distinct presets are provided:
   >  - Gamescom 2019 Demo V2: attempts to restore Minecraft RTX's graphics from its early demos shown to the public, a viable alternative to the default preset.
+  >  - Inverted Day-Night Cycle: day becomes night, and night becomes day.
   >  - Matrix Fever: based on [Matrix Fever](https://www.curseforge.com/minecraft-bedrock/texture-packs/matrix).
   >  - Night Night: features extremely dark nights, great for a horror vibe.
+  >  - RTX Beta 1.15 Era: look up tables from 1.15 RTX Betas.
   >  - Whimsical Bright: the opposite of Night Night â€” whimsically colorful and bright!

   With more coming soon.
 Have an idea for one?
 Make a suggestion!